openservicemesh/osm/tests/scale/README.md

 This folder contains scale tests and related/explicit scale helpers to test OSM.

 Scale testing will have several use cases:
-- It will seek to qualify and document the behavior of OSM (and related control plane services) under certain loads associated to one or multiple dimensions of what a service mesh a service mesh can offer (number of services, number of policies, rate of change, etc).
+- It will seek to qualify and document the behavior of OSM (and related control plane services) under certain loads associated to one or more dimensions (number of services, number of policies, rate of change, etc).
 - It will help find, understand and validate soft ceilings and bottlenecks on current design and implementation.
 - It should also provide instrumentation to gate at PR level (possibly an on-demand pipeline), in order to find possible performance/scale regressions before merge.
-- It should also provide meaningful insight on how the performance and scalability of the product evolves at each milestone/release.
+- It should also provide meaningful insight on how the performance and scalability of the overall product offering evolves at each milestone/release.

 ## Design